 In Surgical Procedures

 The contribution of AI in surgical procedures has grown manifold in recent years.
-The surgeries, right from laproscopic to major heart surgeries are performed with the assistance of robots equipped with cameras, and surgical instruments.
+The surgeries, right from laproscopic to major heart ones are performed with the assistance of robots equipped with cameras, and surgical instruments.
 All the actions are monitored closely through a computer system.
-Even the most complex procedures are carried out precision, which is hard to achieve just buy human capabilities.
+Even the most complex procedures are carried out with precision, which is hard to achieve just buy human capabilities.

 The companies that develop AI-assisted robots to carry out surgical procedures are Vicarious Surgical, Auris Health, Accuray, Intuitive Healthcare, Carnegie Mellon University, MicroSure AI Healthcare, and Mazor Robotics.

 In a mere few months, the entire world has got into a frenzy, fighting an invisible enemy.
-In such a scenario where the prime need of early detection and disease spread pattern is deeply realized, artificial intelligence (AI) is expected to play a far better role in future.
+In such a scenario where the prime need of early detection and disease spread pattern is deeply realized, AI is expected to play a far better role in future.
 The recent Corona outbreak has already set a clear example, when the researchers and data experts took the aid of AI and used the Big Data in predicting about the spread.

 AI is also playing a lead role in some of the hospitals and medical care centers, as the quickest means of COVID diagnosis by facial scan.
 Not only this, the technology is also helping the doctors in detecting the complications occurring in COVID patients.

 Well, this is not just one threat being faced by the mankind.
 It is estimated that there are 650,000 to 840,000 unknown species of viruses lurking behind the bush, that can cause similar or even more deadly epidemics in future.
 Factors like population explosion, urbanization, destruction caused to plant and animal life and their natural habitat has caused the nature’s fury.
 Definitely the man needs to play the rewind button, bringing a halt to the sky-rocketing aspirations.